 The ruins of Tikal are situated in the jungle in Guatemala and are one of the largest archaeological sites and urban centres of the Maya civilization.
-At its’ height it was one of the most important Maya cities and dominated much of the Maya world politically, economically, and militarily.
-Prospering through intensive agricultural it was able to maintain an estimated population as high as 90,000.
+At its’ height, it was one of the most important Maya cities and dominated much of the Maya world politically, economically, and militarily.
+Prospering through intensive agriculture it was able to maintain an estimated population as high as 90,000.

 The name Tikal is relatively modern being adopted shortly after its discovery in the 1840s and comes from the word Ti akal, meaning "At the Reservoir”.
 Its original name is believed to have been Yax Mutal which means “Place of Whispers”.

-Tikal dates from at least 800 BC and it is known that significant construction was taking place around 400–300 BC which included the building of pyramids.
-During the 1st century AD it started to develop into one of the most influential cities in the region and became one of the most powerful kingdoms of the ancient Maya reaching its peak during the Classic Period (200 to 900 AD).
+Tikal dates from at least 800 BCE and it is known that significant construction was taking place around 400–300 BCE which included the building of pyramids.
+During the 1st century AD, it started to develop into one of the most influential cities in the region and became one of the most powerful kingdoms of the ancient Maya reaching its peak during the Classic Period (200 to 900 AD).

 Tikal was to become a dominant force during the reign of Yikin Chan Kawill following the defeat of Calakmul in 736 AD, and the subsequent defeat of its allies in the following years.
 This resulted in significant building being carried out to celebrate the victory resulting in it becoming one of the largest of the Classic Maya cities even though it had no water other than what was collected from rainwater and stored in ten reservoirs.

 After Tikal was abandoned and overgrown by the jungle, the city remained unknown to outsiders for several centuries.
 In 1525, Spanish conquistador Hernando Cortés passed near to the ruins but did not learn of them.
-The first official expedition to Tikal was in 1848 but it wasn’t until the 1960’s that major excavation work started.
+The first official expedition to Tikal was in 1848 but it wasn’t until the 1960s that major excavation work started.
 Today, many ruins are still covered by jungle.
 It is estimated that Tikal covers 23 square miles, much of which has not yet been cleared or excavated.
 Over 4000 structures, which include temples, palaces, pyramids, residences, ballgame courts and inscribed stone monuments have been found.
-The oldest of these dates back to 800 BC, while the most recent from 900 AD.
-A set of earthworks has been discovered which surrounds Tikal with a rampart and a 6 meter wide trench.
+The oldest of these dates back to 800 BCE, while the most recent is from 900 AD.
+A set of earthworks has been discovered that surrounds Tikal with a rampart and a 6-meter-wide trench.

-Part of Guatemala's Tikal National Park the ruins were declared a UNESCO World Heritage Site in 1979 and are undergoing excavation and conservation work.
+The ruins at Tikal were declared a UNESCO World Heritage Site in 1979 and are undergoing excavation and conservation work.